mterm-io/mterm/README.md

   - quick add a command with `:cmd command_name` and edit this
 - add extensions to the terminal
   - quick add an extension with `ext add mterm-red`, see [extensions](./docs/extensions.md) for more info
+  - make your own extensions, see [mterm-ext-template](https://github.com/mterm-io/mterm-ext-template) for a starting point
 - change the [theme](#theme) of the terminal
   - quick change the theme with `:theme` or `:css`
 - change the [settings](#settings) of the terminal
   - quick change the settings with `:settings edit`
 - change the [profile](#configure) of the terminal to a desired interpreter
   - quick change the profile with `:settings set defaultProfile wsl` (change wsl with the desired profile)

 https://github.com/mterm-io/mterm/assets/7341502/c920853f-1f27-4ef9-ae72-945f1663e36d